codethief/tuor/README.md

 - [Docker Sandbox](https://docs.docker.com/ai/sandboxes/)
 - [Matchlock](https://github.com/jingkaihe/matchlock)

-[^1]: Kernel-based mechanisms for workload isolation such as
+[^1]: Host kernel-based mechanisms for workload isolation such as landlock and
-    user/mount/network/… namespaces (e.g. Docker containers) & landlock are just
+    Linux namespaces (e.g. Docker containers) are just not enough.
+Agents are getting too good at writing kernel exploits.
-    not enough!

 ## Acknowledgements
-Tuor is standing on the shoulders of giants and wouldn't be possible without [Gondolin](https://github.com/earendil-works/gondolin) and [QEMU](https://www.qemu.org/), which do all the heavy lifting.
+Tuor wouldn't be possible without [Gondolin](https://github.com/earendil-works/gondolin) and [QEMU](https://www.qemu.org/), which do all the heavy lifting.
 Huge thanks to their maintainers!